VikasGoel/archive-utility/README.md

 # Archive Utility
 A highly customizable archive utility.
-This utility moves files from a source to a target directory.
+This utility moves files from source to a target directories.

+Use the ArchiveUtilityConfig.yaml file to configure how the utility will run and what sources and targets it will operate on.

 Source: a directory (absolute or relative), can be a UNC path